adamsjoe96/Anagramme/README.md

 # Anagramme

-Ce jeu est fait essentiellement avec QML C++ et javascript et utilise plusieurs modules de Qt.Quick 2.7 et Qt 5.8 donc il est plus que necessaire d'avoir Qt à jour. il est compilé avec MinGw 4.9 mais du fait de sa simplicité, je dirais qu'il compilera avec toute version de MinGw plus ou moins récente
+This game is essentially done with QML C ++ and javascript and uses several modules of Qt.Quick 2.7 and Qt 5.8 so it is more than necessary to have Qt up to date.
+It is compiled with MinGw 4.9 but because of its simplicity, I would say that it will compile with any version of MinGw more or less recent